 There’s meant to be an off-leash section at the northern end of Palm Cove, in between the jetty (where dogs are prohibited) and the rocks, but there was no signage when I visited in late 2021, just the standard sign stating that dogs are required on leash.

 Another beautiful beach near Cairns is Trinity Beach, an area quite popular with locals.
 At Trinity Beach there’s an off-leash section at both the northern and southern ends of the beach.
 We headed to the northern end, which starts just after the playground.
 The only downside is that the beach is quite narrow at high tide.

 3. Head to Four Mile Beach in Port Douglas

 If it’s fun on the beach that you’re after, you can’t miss visiting the resort town of Port Douglas, a scenic hour-long drive north of the centre of Cairns and only 40 minutes from Palm Cove.

 Port Douglas is home to the beautiful long expanse of Four Mile Beach, running along the southern side of the town.
 While dogs are not allowed on the eastern end of the beach, close to the surf club, dogs are allowed on-leash dogs along the rest, plus there’s an off-leash section at the far end.

-The off-leash section has recently been expanded, stretching from Four Mile Beach Park to Helmet Street.
+The off-leash section has recently been expanded, stretching from Four Mile Beach Park south.
 However, I didn’t notice any signage, with a sign at the Cowie Street entrance, the old starting point, curiously indicating dogs should be on-leash.

 Regardless, locals were allowing their dogs off-leash, so we followed suit.
 At the Cowie Street entrance, there’s a handy hose for washing down your dog.